-BAN classifiers extend TAN classifiers by allowing the attributes to form an arbitrary graph, rather than just a tree (Friedman et al. 1997) -- see Figure 3.
-The BAN-learning algorithm is just like the TAN learner of Section 3.2, but the Step 2 of the BAN-learner calls an unrestricted BN-learning algorithm instead of a tree-learning algorithm.
+BAN classifier has been studied in several papers, such as (Friedman et al. 1997).
+The basic idea of this algorithm is just like the TAN learner of Section 3.2, but Step 2 calls an unrestricted BN-learning algorithm instead of a tree-learning algorithm (see Figure 3).